behdadpourtavakoli/behdadpourtavakoli/README.md

 - 👋 Hi, I’m @behdadpourtavakoli, a Computer software engineer in Artificial Intelligence and a Software Developer expert
-- 👀 I’m interested in C#, Delphi, C++, JavaScript, PHP, ASP .Net, VB .Net, SQL, Python and Java
+- 👀 I’m interested in C#, Delphi, C++, JavaScript, PHP, ASP .Net, VB .Net, SQL, Python, and Java
 - 🌱 I’m currently learning Python, Java and Android
 - 💞️ I’m looking to collaborate on software development by c# team
 - 📫 How to reach me by bpourtavakoli@gmail.com